-The Dept. of Defense is responding to queries from thousands of Americans who are again asking what they can do to show their support for service members, especially those serving overseas in this time of war?
+The Dept. of Defense is responding to queries from thousands of Americans who are again asking what they can do to show their support for service members, especially those serving overseas during times of war?

 The following are websites for several organizations sponsoring programs for members of the Armed Forces overseas.
 While it would be inappropriate for DoD to endorse any specifically, service members do value and appreciate such expressions of support: